Knowledge management: Key findings and lessons

 Marcelo Hoffmann.
 1.*

 Okay, thank you, Doug.
 Okay.
 So what I will do today is give you a very, very short run-down of knowledge management in the business environment.
-It will be a very short.
-20-minute, or so, presentation.
-And take it with a grain of salt; it's meant to be for business because those are our clients.
+It will be a very short-twenty minute, or so-presentation.
+And, take it with a grain of salt--it's meant to be for business because those are our clients.

-So, with that, the concept is nothing new.
-It's been around for a long
+So, the concept is nothing new.
+It's been around for a long time.
+Different

-has presented his views.
-Peter Drucker has written extensively about knowledge
+Doug has presented his views.
+Peter Drucker has written extensively

-workers.
-But what is new now is the internet.
-It is the networks; it is
+about knowledge workers.
+But what is new now is the Internet.
+It is the

-For lack of a definition there are many descriptions, but one thing
+look at collectively.
+For lack of a definition, there are many descriptions,

-that is very consistent is something about value; either creating value,
+but one thing that is very consistent is something about value-either creating

-or reusing value, or conversion into or out of value, reuse of knowledge
+value, or re-using value, or conversion into or out of value, reuse of

 It's a result of many evolutionary processes and trends.
 But, definitely,